Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Discussion

-\paragraph{Limitation and future work.} Although input-output relevance measured by EMI is one of the most important properties for instruction-following assistant models, other crucial quality attributes are not captured by the form of relevance term.
-Extending the theory to support evaluation across multiple facets of MLLM will be promising future work direction.
-Besides, we have simulated some intuitive types of distribution shifts with the simplified assumption for data structure, while leaving some complex shifts driven by spurious correlation \cite{simon1954spurious} that may be covered by Theorem \ref{thm:emid_bound}.
-Validation of theorems on such non-trivial distribution shifts could be an important extension.
+\paragraph{Limitation and future work.} Although input-output relevance measured by EMI is one of the most important properties for instruction-following models, other crucial quality attributes are not captured by the form of the relevance term.
+Extending the theory to support evaluation across multiple facets of MLLM will be worth exploring.
+In addition, we only simulated some intuitive types of distribution shifts with a simplified assumption for the data structure, leaving the analysis on some complex shifts driven by spurious correlation \cite{simon1954spurious} that may be covered by Thm. \ref{thm:emid_bound}.
+Meanwhile, despite its consistent correlation to EMID, our upper bound is not quite tight in theory, and we did not discuss a lower bound of EMID.
+Pursuing a tighter bound or exploring the lower limit of EMID can also be worthwhile.